Romelium/DirCat/README.md

 ### Options

-- `-m, --max-size <bytes>`: Maximum file size in bytes (no limit by default)
+- `-m, --max-size <bytes>`: Maximum file size in bytes (no limit by default).
-- `-n, --no-recursive`: Disable recursive directory search
+- `-n, --no-recursive`: Disable recursive directory search.
-- `-e, --ext <ext>`: Process only files with the specified extension (can be used multiple times and grouped)
+- `-e, --ext <ext>`: Process only files with the specified extension (can be used multiple times, grouped).
+- `-x, --exclude-ext <ext>`: Exclude files with the specified extension (can be used multiple times, grouped).
-- `-d, --dot-folders`: Include folders starting with a dot (ignored by default)
+- `-d, --dot-folders`: Include folders starting with a dot (ignored by default).
-- `-i, --ignore <item>`: Ignore specific folder or file (can be used multiple times and grouped)
+- `-i, --ignore <item>`: Ignore specific folders or files (can be used multiple times, grouped).
+Paths are relative to the input directory.
-- `-r, --regex <pattern>`: Exclude files matching the regex pattern (can be used multiple times and grouped)
+- `-r, --regex <pattern>`: Exclude files matching the regex pattern (can be used multiple times, grouped).
+Applies to filenames only.
 - `-c, --remove-comments`: Remove C++ style comments (`//` and `/* ... */`) from the output.
-- `-l, --remove-empty-lines`: Remove empty lines from the output
+- `-l, --remove-empty-lines`: Remove empty lines from the output.
-- `-p, --relative-path`: Show relative path in file headers instead of filename
+- `-f, --filename-only`: Show only the filename in file headers (default is relative path).
-- `-o, --ordered`: Output files in the order they were found (by default, multi-threading may cause files to be output in a different order)
+- `-u, --unordered`: Output files as they are processed (potentially faster, but order is not guaranteed).
+This is the default if `-z` is not used.
 - `-z, --last <item>`: Process specified file or directory last.
 The order of multiple `-z` options is strictly preserved.
 When a directory is specified, all files within it (and its subdirectories if recursion is enabled) will be processed after other files, maintaining the relative order specified by multiple `-z` arguments.
 You can specify a directory path, an exact filename (relative path), or just the filename itself.
+Paths are relative to the input directory.
+- `-Z, --only-last`: Only process the files and directories specified by the `-z` option.
+Implies `-u`.
+Requires at least one `-z` argument.
-- `-w, --markdownlint-fixes`: Apply basic Markdown linting fixes to the output (compatible with markdownlint format)
+- `-w, --no-markdownlint-fixes`: Disable fixes for Markdown linting (enabled by default).
+- `-t, --no-gitignore`: Disable gitignore rules.
+- `-g, --gitignore <path>`: Use gitignore rules from a specific path (defaults to `<directory_path>/.gitignore`).

 ### Examples